-This assumption explains the state space interpretation of the model.
-Moreover, a neural network framework is also available, if we distinguish three layers: the deep layer generates the factors values and the idiosyncratic errors; the intermediate layer computes the latent scores; the output layer provides the observed rating.
-By analogy with the graphical neural network representation, we obtain the following scheme displayed in Figure 1 (given with $n=2$ and $K=3$).

-In practice, the underlying quantitative scores are computed by a credit institution and each individual (i.e. firm) can request the records of its own score history.
-However, the complete score database is, in general, proprietary and the information on the quantitative scores is not available to an outsider econometrician/data scientist.
-This is the rationale for introducing Assumption A3.

 It is important to notice that the error variance in equation (2.3) has been set equal to $1-\rho^2$.
 This implies that factor $f_t$ is marginally normally distributed with mean 0 and variance 1: $E(f_t)=0, Var(f_t) =1$.
 These moment restrictions are introduced to solve the factor identification issue, since the factor is defined up to a linear affine transformation.

-The factor $f_t$ is assumed unobserved for the following two reasons: First to create the cross-sectional correlation between individual risks.
-Second, to get a complete dynamic model that can be used to predict the defaults in the future.
-A bias would result from directly replacing factor $f_t$ by an observed proxy $\hat{f}_t$, such as a combination of market volatility index VIX, a consumer sentiment index, consumption growth, a business cycle indicator [see e.g. \citet{BDDF2018}, \citet{AGS2018}], or the slope of the yield curve.
-Moreover, with observed factors, the predictions could not be performed without introducing an additional model of the dynamics for all the observed factors in $\hat{f}_t$, and checking that these observed factors are exogenous.
+In practice, the underlying quantitative scores are computed by a credit institution and each individual (firm) can request the records of its own score history.
+However, the complete score database is, in general, proprietary and the information on the quantitative scores is not available to an outsider econometrician/data scientist.
+The factor $f_t$ is assumed unobserved for the following two reasons: First it creates the cross-sectional correlation between individual risks.
+Second, it provides a dynamic model that can be used to predict the future defaults.
+A bias could result from directly replacing factor $f_t$ by an observed proxy $\hat{f}_t$, such as the VIX market volatility index, a consumer sentiment index, consumption growth, a business cycle indicator [see e.g. \citet{BDDF2018}, \citet{AGS2018}], or the slope of the yield curve.
+Moreover, if factors are observed, their predictions cannot be computed without specifying an additional model of the dynamics for all the observed factors in $\hat{f}_t$, and checking that these observed factors are exogenous.